AngeloGith/SeqMerger/README.md

 # Description

-This Perl script serves as a powerful tool for bioinformatics specialists working with genomic sequence data.
 An easy to use perl script "BioSeqMerger" is designed to concatenate sequences from multiple aligned FASTA files.

 # Key functionalities include: